 May be prescribed to manage arrhythmias, lower your blood pressure, and improve blood flow to the heart.

-If you are diagnosed with a life-threatening arrhythmia or have other risk factors, a battery-powered implantable cardioverter defibrillator (ICD) may be implanted under your skin.
+If you are diagnosed with a life-threatening arrhythmia or have other risk factors, a battery-powered ICD may be implanted under your skin.
 Thin wires placed within or near your heart muscle will continuously monitor your heart rhythm and may shock the heart back into rhythm if a life-threatening heart rhythm develops.
-This device offers a high level of protection against unpredictable heart rhythm abnormalities but does require routine monitoring.
+This device offers a high level of protection against unpredictable heart rhythm abnormalities.

 Open heart surgery may be recommended if the muscular wall that separates the right and left sides of the heart -- called the septum -- thickens and bulges.
 This can restrict the heart’s ability to pump blood effectively out of the left ventricle to the body.
 During this procedure, a portion of the thickened septum is removed to relieve an obstruction.
-This procedure is used when medication alone isn’t effective to reduce severe symptoms such as shortness of breath that limits activity.
+This procedure is used when medication alone isn’t effective in reducing severe symptoms, such as shortness of breath, that limit activity.

 Heart disease that has progressed to heart failure may require a heart transplant.
-The transplant program at Duke is one of the nation’s largest and has been named one of the highest performing heart transplant centers in the country by the U.S. Department of Health and Human Services.
+Our transplant program is one of the nation’s largest and has been named one of the highest-performing heart transplant centers in the country by the U.S. Department of Health and Human Services.